ButtaJones/plex-new-season-overlay/README.md

 # Plex New Season Overlay

-Automatically overlay a "New Season" banner on Plex show posters when a new season is added within the last 20 days.
-Features intelligent cleanup that automatically removes overlays when seasons are no longer "new".
+Automatically overlay a "New Season" banner on Plex show posters when a new season is added within the last 21 days.
+Features intelligent cleanup that automatically removes overlays when seasons are no longer "new" and smart processing that converts preview overlays to live overlays.

 <img src="https://i.imgur.com/5efMo58.jpg" width="300" />     <img src="https://i.imgur.com/CmoZyQv.png" width="300" />